deliveroo/deliveroo.engineering/_posts/2017-05-12-how-to-un-rickroll-yourself.md

 So yesterday I return to my workstation to see my unlocked desktop staring back at me.  🤦‍♂️

-I quickly scan though our company slack to assess the damage and find a 'i ❤️ Android' post (I am an iOS engineer) and a new Android Emoji on my profile.
-I think I got away lightly.
-I keep my new slack emoji as a reminder to keep my laptop locked.
+I quickly scan though our company slack to assess the damage and find a 'i ❤️ Android' post and a new Android Emoji on my profile (I am an iOS Developer).
+However, I think I got away lightly.
+I keep my new slack emoji as a reminder to lock my laptop.

 A few hours later a tab pops open on chrome and Rick Astley starts singing at me.
 I realise I am the victim of a much more sophisticated prank.